Strata Insurance (Residential and Commercial)

 It is recommended that each owner/occupier obtain contents insurance and if the property is rented out, landlord protection insurance is required.
 As a Landlord, we highly recommend to also include some contents cover to cover items such as curtains, blinds, dishwashers and in some instances, carpets and floating floors.
 These policies are not compulsory, but it is in your best interest to consider these policies.

-Workers Compensation is an insurance requirement that strata titled properties must have as per the Strata Titles Act in your state.
-It would be in the strata’s best interest to have Workers Compensation Insurance as contractors can hold the strata liable if they are injured whilst working on a strata building.
+Workers Compensation may be an insurance requirement per the Strata Titles or Strata Scheme Management Act in your state.
+Where it is a requirement or optional cover, it would be in the strata’s best interest to have Workers Compensation Insurance as contractors can in some states hold the strata liable if they are injured whilst working on a strata building.

 Workers Compensation Insurance is a government regulated policy which provided cover for loss of wages and medical costs for paid employees.
 Voluntary Workers Personal Accident cover is similar, but only provided those who are working on the strata on a voluntary basis.